Transround/NativerSDK/README.md

 <p><img alt="" src="http://nativer01.nativer.com/prod/image/data/IntegrationDoc/ConvertProjectToAspectJ.png" style="height:119px; width:605px" /></p>

-<p><strong><em>Note:</em></strong><em> Don&rsquo;t worry, a project can have multiple natures in Eclipse, so your project keeps its Android nature and you can undo this change easily in the future should you change your mind.</em></p>
+**Note:** Don't worry, a project can have multiple natures in Eclipse, so your project keeps its Android nature and you can undo this change easily in the future should you change your mind.

-<p>&nbsp;</p>
+<p></p>

 <h1>5.Setting up Nativer SDK in your project</h1>

+<p></p>

 <p>Setting up Nativer SDK requires just a little bit more effort than adding an ordinary Android library to your project.</p>

-<p>Download file Nativer SDK from Github (https://github.com/Transround/NativerSDK), and unpack it on a temporary folder of your computer.(e.g.:E:\NativerSDK).</p>
+Check out Nativer SDK from Github (https://github.com/Transround/NativerSDK).

-<p><strong>Import NativerSDK to Eclipse</strong></p>
+**Import NativerSDK to Eclipse**

-<p>Import the NativerSDK project from the temporary folder into the Workspace.
-(File / Import / Existing Android code into Workspace.)
-Please do not forget to check the &ldquo;Copy project into workspace&rdquo; option!</p>
+Import the NativerSDK project into your workspace.
+- File/Import... and then choose "Existing Android Code Into Workspace".
+Please do not forget to check the "Copy project into workspace" option.
+- Please note that in case you checked out Nativer SDK into your workspace directly then you have to use File/Import... and then "General/Existing Projects into Workspace"

-<p><strong>Set Android Support Library for the SDK and your project</strong></p>
+<p><strong>Set Android Support Library v7 for the SDK and your project</strong></p>

-<p>After importing, right-click to the NativerSDK project and use the Android tools / Add Support Library&hellip; feature.
-The Android SDK Manager will download the latest Android Support Library.
-Please accept the license then press Install.</p>
+In case you need instructions on how to set library support please see the following link: https://developer.android.com/tools/support-library/setup.html#libs-with-res

+Please add Android Support Library v7 to the Android library dependency to  Nativer SDK project.
+(Right click on Nativer SDK project > Properties > Android > Add...)

+<p></p>

 <p>Do the same procedure for your project.</p>

-<p>This will guarantee that the support libraries will be the same versions (if there is any in your project).</p>

 <h2>Add NativerSDK to your Project.</h2>